muellan/metacache/README.md

   * download the complete bacterial, viral and archaea genomes from the latest NCBI RefSeq release (this can take some time)
   * build a classification database

-Once the default database is built you can classify reads:
+Once the refseq database is built you can classify reads:
   ```
   ./metacache query refseq myReads.fa -out results.txt
   ./metacache query refseq anyFolderWithFastaOrFastqFiles -out results.txt